geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 * Grant access to a specific IP range.

-Moreover it is possible to choose between two different ways with which the selected group or IP range can approach the resource:
+Moreover, it is possible to choose between two different permission types with which the selected group/s or IP range/s can access the resource:

 * *View* the resource and save a copy